RaygekFox/commutative-hyperoperations/README.md

 > #### Theorem 1
 >
-> Base order of the result of any operation $\circ_n$ is higher than the base order of the greater of its arguments by at most 1.
+> exponential order of the result of any operation $\circ_n$ is higher than the exponential order of the greater of its arguments by at most 1.

 Since we can express $a^b$ as $a\circ_3 e^b$, it follows from this theorem that